Wave of cider makers are branching out from the juicy, sweet stuff in grocery stores

 PAVIOUR: Billingsley is part of a wave of cider makers who are branching out from the juicy, sweet stuff in the grocery store.
 They're making so-called vintage cider in smaller batches, toying with new varieties of fruit and fermentation.
 Most cider consumed in the U.S. is still made on an industrial scale using juice rather than fresh fruit.
 But Michelle McGrath with the American Cider Association says there are now around 1,300 professional cider makers.
 That's six times the number from when the current boom kicked off around a decade ago.

-MCGRATH: That's all you do (laughter).
+MCGRATH: That's all you do.
 It's as simple as making wine.
 It's really just a really basic process.
-There's no heating, there's no distilling.
+There's no heating.
+There's no distilling.
 It's just fermenting apple juice.

 PATRICK COLLINS: There will never be any time where we're, like, sitting on our hands being like, well, we figured it out.